Screenwriting

 For M.T.
 Black

 M.T.
-Black remains one of the most prolific and influential creators on the DM’s Guild (the Dungeons & Dragons version of the Miskatonic Repository).
-Working with M.T., I copyedited nine products between 2018 and 2020, including Mordenkainen’s Tome of Marvelous Magic, now an adamantine bestseller (the highest category that the DMs Guild offers—there are only 73 other products that have reached the adamantine level).
+Black remains one of the most prolific and influential creators on the DM’s Guild.
+Working with M.T., I copyedited 10 products between 2018 and 2022, including Mordenkainen’s Tome of Marvelous Magic, now an adamantine bestseller (the highest category that the DMs Guild offers—only 73 other products have that distinction).

 I’ve recently edited two of M.T.’s enormously successful Kickstarter-backed projects, Fraternity of Ash and The Anatomy of Adventure, Second Edition.